In this port Ill share my setup for simple CTF reverse engineering which uses the following:

 poetry init

-You’ll need to provide pwntools
+You’ll need to provide pwntools as a required dependency although

 feel free to install any additional deps you may need.
 I highly

-for local Python debugging.
+recommend ptpython and pdbpp for local Python debugging.

-Here is my pyproject.toml
+Here is my pyproject.toml:

 # pyproject.toml